-The course will be delivered by a variety of methods which include attending lectures, seminar debates, enterprising workshops, interacting with guest speakers and leading entrepreneurs from industry.
+The course will be delivered through a range of methods which include attending lectures, seminar debates, enterprising workshops, and interacting with guest speakers and leading entrepreneurs from industry.
 You will also be expected to engage with independent reading and research to ensure an interactive and personalised learning experience.

-You will be assessed by a range of methods to encourage the development of a full portfolio of entrepreneurial and management skills and competencies.
+You will be assessed in a variety of ways to encourage the development of a full portfolio of entrepreneurial and management skills and competencies.
 These include case studies, presentations, online debates, assessed seminars, executive reports, business start-up and development plans, and business pitching.

 Accreditations, endorsements and partnerships